 Nepal Tours offers camping and tea house trekking for 1 day to 20 days hiking treks to all of the above Annapurna destinations.
 If you are interested in exploring the Annapurna Region, below are some of the itineraries, or alternatively we can be in contact so you may personally tailor your own itinerary.

-Type of Trekking Permits for Annapurna Region
+Main Attraction of Annapurna Region

 There are two types of trekking permit required by anyone wishing to trek the Annapurna region.